lucasboucher/ffbb-alternative/readme.md

 - Sort an array teams by rank (and not by default) for display ranking
 - New server scheduling system (CRON ?)
 - Better CSS and HTML organization (class names, CSS colors variables, ...)
+    - Default text font weight, line height and size for all page
+- New design for FFBB team link icon

 # Colors
 - Red : rgb(255, 47, 84)